infomaniac50/symonfy-flex-template/README.md

 # Symfony v3.4 Flex Template

-A template for Symfony 3.4 + Flex including FOSUserBundle and NelmioSecurityBundle.
+A template for Symfony 3.4 + Flex including FOSUserBundle, NelmioSecurityBundle, and EasyAdminBundle.

 These tools are installed globally:
 - Composer